GunnJerkens/gj-maps/README.md

 ## setup

 Install as a WordPress plugin or git submodule.
+Currently it is suggested that you use the [latest release](https://github.com/GunnJerkens/gj-maps/releases) as master may be unstable as the database class is rewritten for version 1.0.0.

 ## styles
 Here is a block of [SASS](http://sass-lang.com) that describes the resulting